cerisara/slowLLM/README.md

 Using Large Language Models (starting with Bloom-176b and Bloomz-176b) slowly, but on commodity GPU-free personal computer.

 There are 3 different pieces of code in this repo:
-- The main code (in code/) loads Bloom's layers one by one to perform inference on CPU-only 16GB-RAM personal computer There is also a development branch for training (requires for now 25GB of RAM and roughly doubles the time of inference).
+- The main code (in code/) loads Bloom's layers one by one to perform either inference or soft-prompt tuning on CPU-only 16GB-RAM (25GB for soft prompt tuning) personal computer
 - Another version of this code is an adaptation of [Arteaga's blog](https://nbviewer.org/urls/arteagac.github.io/blog/bloom_local.ipynb) that fixes some bugs with the latest version of transformers.
-- Another code exploits collaborative inference, where each node hosts a few layers and communication is achieved through web sockets.
+- Another code (in alpha stage) exploits collaborative inference, where each node hosts a few layers and communication is achieved through web sockets.

 I compared my main code (for local inference with Bloom on CPU and 16GB RAM) with both alternatives (see at the end): the accelerate library and
 Arteaga's code, and this main code is the only one that achieves inference in less than 15' on my personal computer.